bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         uint32 lastDuration = 0;
         for (uint256 i = 0; i < durations.length; i++) {
-            require(lastDuration <= durations[i], "Durations must be added in ascending order");
+            // BK QUERY Can have duplicate durations.
+Is this intended? require(lastDuration <= durations[i], "Durations must be added in ascending order");
             lastDuration = durations[i];
             require(percents[i] <= MULTIPLIER, "Percent provided must be smaller or equal to MULTIPLIER");